ERA-engined Cars - Notes on Chassis Technical History and Specification

 ERA Delage (WMG 102)

-In early 1951, aided by Freddie Dixon, Rob Walker fitted the ERA E Type engine from ERA GP1 into his 1 1/2 litre Delage, the second Chula-built chassis.
-The car was entered by Walker in this form from 1951 to 1953, before being sold to Alan Burnard and then passing to subsequent owners.
+In early 1951, aided by Freddie Dixon, Rob Walker fitted the ERA E Type engine from ERA GP1 into his Delage, the second Chula-built chassis.
+The car was entered by Walker in this form from 1951 to 1953, for himself, Tony Rolt and Eric Thompson to drive.
+It was then sold to Alan Burnard before passing to various subsequent owners.

-The car has retained an ERA engine throughout its life, although the engine was changed from a 1500cc unit to one of 2.1 litres during Hon.
+Since 1951 the car has always retained an ERA engine, although the engine was changed from a 1500cc unit to one of 2.1 litres during Hon.
 Patrick Lindsay's ownership, which it retains to this day.

 Cooper-ERA (T20 CB/8/52)